*This article was updated on August 4, 2021.

 Is DOGE a Worthwhile Investment?

-Because of the way DOGE has been designed to increase its supply over time, many say it could turn into a real currency for spending rather than hoarding.
+Because DOGE has been designed to increase its supply over time, many say it could turn into a real currency for spending rather than hoarding.
 Bitcoin has its HODL culture, which means that as BTC's value increases, people are less likely to give up their coins.
 Doge counteracts the HODL mentality by throwing scarcity out the window.
 This gives Doge a pretty unique use case as a functional currency for everyday transactions.

 The decision to invest in Dogecoin or not is entirely up to you.
 As CoinFlip's CEO and Co-Founder Ben Weiss told CNBC, "If you like Dogecoin and think it could be a viable currency in the future, or are fans of the idea and the movement, go ahead and invest in it.
 If you don't like it or think it's a fad, don't invest in it."